AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

    with System;
    package Foo is

       type Rec1 is record     --  FLAG
          I : Integer;
       end record;

-      for Rec1 use
+      for Rec1 use record
-         record
          I at 0 range 0 ..
 31;
       end record;

-      type Rec2 is  record
+      type Rec2 is record     --  NO FLAG
          I : Integer;
       end record
         with Scalar_Storage_Order => System.Low_Order_First;

-      for Rec2 use
+      for Rec2 use record
-         record
          I at 0 range 0 ..
 31;
       end record;

    end Foo;